Ichaelus/Github-Classifier/README.md

 Over the time we tried out many different approaches to use varying algorithms on partitions of our feature set.
 We could observe a _natural limitation_ for single classifiers at precisions around ~ 60%. **For comparison only**:

-* If every sample would basically fit in two classes, but has been manually classified as one of those, random classification would reach 1/7 precision, thus 14% accuracy
+* Assume every sample would basically fit into two classes, but has been manually classified as one of those
+* Random classification would reach 1/7 precision, thus 14% accuracy
-* If the classifier would identify the two possibly classes and chose a random one, precision would be 50%
+* If the classifier would identify the two possible classes and chose a random one, precision would be 50%
-* 60% would mean in this abstract example, that possibly classes are being spotted and the classifier tends to the correct class
+* 60% would mean in this abstract example, that possible classes are being spotted and the classifier tends to the correct class

 This comparison is far from being close to reality, but does justice to the underlying **evaluation problem**.

-To outreach that boundary of ~ 60%, we made use of an [Ensemble learning module](https://en.wikipedia.org/wiki/Ensemble_learning) that combines the decisions of other modules to a final, more accurate one.
+To surpass that boundary of ~ 60%, we made use of an [Ensemble learning module](https://en.wikipedia.org/wiki/Ensemble_learning) that combines the decisions of other modules to a final, more accurate one.
 All that combined - **AL**, modularisation, a train set with > 2000 samples and **Ensemble Learning** brought us to a total F-score M (each class weighted equally) of ~ 65%.

 _You can read further about our goals in **Documentation/Documentation.md**._